 Scrivly vs. Westlaw AI

 Westlaw AI adds artificial intelligence capabilities to Thomson Reuters\u2019 established legal research platform.
-Scrivly is a purpose-built AI platform for working with your own documents.
-These are fundamentally different tools solving different problems.
+Scrivly is a purpose-built AI platform with verified accuracy, comprehensive court opinion coverage, and workflows that adapt to how your firm practices.

 Side-by-side comparison